RESOURCES IV: Harpsichord editionsEntire Contents Copyright © 2007 CBH

 In the editor’s preface, mention is made of the special punches “cast in an attempt to reproduce as closely as possible the supremely elegant ornament signs of the original edition.”

-We make the various harpsichord volumes of this Le
+We used to make the various harpsichord volumes of this Le

 Pupitre series available.
-There’s a wide variety of composers represented,
+Ther was a wide variety of composers represented,

 and my only wish was that the volumes were better bound.
 They are frequently